 GRAHAM has good resistance to most cereal diseases in New Zealand, especially stripe rust and Fusarium head blight but monitor for tan spot and leaf rust.
 Considering this disease profile and previous work conducted by Cropmark Seeds Ltd, a moderate to high fungicide programme is recommended.
-In the 2019/20-2022/23 PGW Grain fungicide trials, GRAHAM has produced one of the lowest untreated yields and high fungicide responses of 2.7-6.2 t/ha.
+In PGW Grain agronomy trials (2019/20-2022/23), GRAHAM has produced one of the lowest untreated yields and high fungicide responses of 2.7-6.2 t/ha.
 Please contact your local PGW Representative for site specific recommendations.